Book censorship in the United States: The Catcher in the Rye

 The Catcher in the Rye, by J.D.
 Salinger, was first published in 1951 and has since been both frequently challenged and taught.
 In the 1980s, it "had the unusual distinction of being the nation's most frequently censored book, and, at the same time, the second most frequently taught novel in the public schools."
 The American Library Association deemed it the most censored book from 1966 to 1975 and the tenth most challenged book from 1990 to 1999.
 The novel also appears as the second best and most classic novel of the 20th century based on a list developed by the Radcliffe Publishing Course.

 The majority of the objections have been over the novel's language, but the book also has mentions of prostitution, sexuality and underage drinking, as cited by the book review published by the organization Focus on the Family, an American, conservative group.
 The ALA cites the reasons for censorship as "offensive language, sexually explicit, unsuited to age group".
 The first case of censorship the book ever witnessed was in 1960 when it was banned in a Tulsa, Oklahoma school district and the eleventh grade teacher who had assigned the book was fired because of the questionable content of the book.
 A case in Paris, Maine in 1996 allowed for The Catcher in the Rye to continue being taught at the district high school, but mandated practices that would tell parents what books their children read, ultimately leaving it in the hands of parents to decide what their children should read, rather than the school.

-The Harry Potter series

-The seven-novel series featuring Harry Potter by J.K.
-Rowling has been on best-seller lists since the first book was published in 1997.
-The series was most frequently challenged in 2001 and 2002, before falling to second-most challenged book in 2003.
-The ALA cites the reasons for censorship as "anti-family, occult/Satanism, religious viewpoint, violence", but the American Civil Liberties Union of Texas's "Free People Read Freely" report also cited concerns over sexual content.

-In one case in Lawrenceville, Georgia in 2007, a parent asked that the Harry Potter books be kept out of classrooms, suggesting that the novels promote the practice of witchcraft and contain violent content that is not suitable for her 15-year-old daughter to read as she was becoming inspired to try witchcraft in the manner of the series' characters.
-School board attorney, Victoria Sweeney, presented evidence for why the novels should be kept in the classroom, noting that they encourage children's fascination with reading and explore themes such as good triumphing over evil.
-The board ultimately unanimously decided to keep the books in the classroom since they had the potential to spark creativity and imagination, as well as a love for learning and reading.
+The CIA and the Cult of Intelligence

+The CIA and the Cult of Intelligence (1974), written by former CIA and Department of State officers Victor Marchetti and John D. Marks, was the first book to have been censored by federal courts prior to publication.
+The authors notably fought the CIA's order to censor 399 passages of the book, with the courts eventually settling on 168 censored passages.
+This book was a bestseller which is considered to have led to the creation of the Church Committee, a United States Senate select committee to study governmental operations with respect to intelligence activities.